VaidehiSom/StereoVO/README.md

-# Stereo Visual Odometry using Kitty Dataset
+# Stereo Visual Odometry using Kitti Dataset

 ## Running the code
 ### Build the file using